 VITE_GATEWAY_URL=

-Use the JWT from the API key creation in the previous step as well as the Gateway Domain.
 The format of the Gateway domain should be mydomain.mypinata.cloud.

-import { PinataSDK } from "pinata"
+import { PinataSDK } from 'pinata'

-export const pinata = new PinataSDK({
+const pinata = new PinataSDK({

-pinataJwt: `${import.meta.env.VITE_PINATA_JWT}`,
+pinataJwt: "",

-pinataGateway: `${import.meta.env.VITE_GATEWAY_URL}`
+pinataGateway: import.meta.env.VITE_GATEWAY_URL

 })